Mary Kay Letourneau Dead, Former Teacher Convicted Of Statutory Rape Dies Of Cancer At Age 58

 The split had been a long time coming, the report noted.
 The source said that the two slept in different rooms, and their relationship lost its spark despite their attempts to reconcile.

-“The intimacy was gone,” the source had told People magazine.
+“The intimacy was gone,” they told People magazine.
 “That’s not to say they didn’t love each other, but it wasn’t what it used to be.”

 The couple moved into separate homes last year, with Letourneau reportedly struggling to adjust to single life.

-“She has her place and he has his,” the source says.
+“She has her place and he has his,” the source said.
 “It’s completely separate, and now she’s facing life as a single woman pushing 60 years old.
 It’s not what she wanted, but it’s her reality.”